 3. Indications – Certain tattoos can be removed completely, while some can be faded away.
 It is essential to know what can be offered, and when treatments can be offered.
 Instructing physicians on how to best manage patient expectations is an important part of any laser tattoo removal training program.

 4. Risks and complications – This is probably the most important aspect of laser tattoo removal.
 Patients will no doubt have questions and concerns, and having a good understanding the of the procedure and the side effects will build confidence and help the performing physician have a better understanding of what to expect.

 5. The equipment – Equipment used for tattoo removal are complex and designed for a specific purpose with specific capabilities.
 Having a detailed knowledge of all these equipment is important.

 Laser tattoo training is a detailed program that covers various aspects of tattoo removal.
 It offers a physician’s practice a new skill and arms them with the knowledge required to make this a profitable venture.

-Click here for more information on the IAPAM’s new Tattoo Removal hands on Training at their respected Aesthetic Medicine Symposium.
+For more information, please visit the IAPAM’s webpage: Tattoo Removal hands on Training at their respected Aesthetic Medicine Symposium.